6 Balcony Waterproofing Membranes: Know these Before Using

 Application Method: Install EPDM membranes on the balcony by fully adhering with an EPDM adhesive, mechanically fastening, or using a ballast system.
 Proper seam sealing with EPDM-compatible tape or adhesive is essential to maintain a watertight finish.

-PVC (Polyvinyl Chloride) Membrane for Balcony Waterproofing
+6. PVC (Polyvinyl Chloride) Waterproofing Membrane

 PVC waterproofing is a robust, synthetic membrane made from polyvinyl chloride, designed to provide superior water resistance.
 It forms a seamless, watertight barrier that effectively prevents moisture penetration while offering high flexibility, UV resistance, and durability.
 PVC membranes are known for their long-lasting performance in harsh weather conditions, making them an ideal solution for balconies.